 There are a few crucial steps to create a graphical abstract.
 If you’re not familiar with what we mean by graphical abstract, it’s literally a figure that explains scientific information in a visual form.
 A modern way to call it is “an infographic”.

-See one interesting example of graphical abstract below:
+See one interesting graphical abstract example below:

 And there are at Mind the Graph a few more examples of graphical abstracts that are definitely worth checking out.